TehShrike/deepmerge/readme.md

 ## Options

-### `arrayMerge: overwriteMerge`
+### arrayMerge

+There are multiple ways to merge two arrays, below are a few examples but you can also create your own custom function.

+#### Overwrite Merge

-This is useful if you want to overwrite the existing array values completely rather than concatenating them.
+Overwrites the existing array values completely rather than concatenating them

 ```js
 const overwriteMerge = (destinationArray, sourceArray, options) => sourceArray